 Long chain peptides and whole proteins often require anywhere from 4 – 6 hours in order to digest.
-If some remains undigested due to malabsorption, can cause gastrointestinal discomfort and allergic type reactions.
+If some remain undigested due to malabsorption can cause gastrointestinal discomfort and allergic-type reactions.

 It is important to note, that although it is possible to get all the protein you need from your diet, the problem arises with poor digestion, high stress, pollution, excess alcohol consumption, and processed foods which is a growing societal concern.

 Remember a chain reaction of a deficiency can start from any link in the chain.
-Everything is a balance.
 Amino acids need vitamins and mineral and vitamins and minerals need each other as well as amino acids.

 We live in a less than perfect society with increasing health care issues.
 The logical approach to these issues would be to get to the root cause rather than mask the issue with more chemicals; pharmaceutical drugs as the first choice.

-The long term results of this “address the symptom only” medical approach will be revealing in years to come.
+The long term results of this “address the symptom only” medical approach will be revealed in years to come.

 Special Note Regarding Digestive Side Effects

 Free form amino acids are absorbed immediately and; thus, do not consist of fiber (bulk) as with a food substance.
 For this reason, some people may experience constipation.

 If these occur, or for the prevention of this occurring, make sure you are taking in plenty of fiber and drinking plenty of water.